 - Sprint Flow

 Now let’s dive into the next meeting: Sprint Retrospective meeting happens after the Sprint Review meeting.
 Sprint Retrospective is the last meeting of the sprint or cycle.
 The scope of actual improvement gets discussed regarding people & relations, processes & practices, and the Definition of Done.
 It can also be called an improvement meeting conducted to identify the potential errors and mistakes in the past and correct them.

 It allows team members, including product owner, scrum master, and developers reflect on the actual product quality, find deviations, and suggest scope for improvement.
 It is an inspect and adapt event for the Scrum team.
-It means that everyone should decide ‘what’ activities to stop doing, ‘which’ all things the team should be doing in the future and what ‘more’ should be done to improve the previous processes.
+It means that everyone should decide I’m taking a short break, going to a chemist shop. activities to stop doing, ‘which’ all things the team should be doing in the future and what ‘more’ should be done to improve the previous processes.

 Steps to conduct a Sprint Retrospective